 CHICAGO Pregnancy and hormonal changes that continue 12 weeks after giving birth increase a woman's risk of heart attack, researchers said.

-Although the likelihood of having a heart attack during pregnancy is very low -- just 1 in every 16,000 deliveries -- it is still 3 to 4 times higher than non-pregnant women of the same age.
+Although the likelihood of having a heart attack during pregnancy is very low -- just 1 in every 16,000 de11liveries -- it is still 3 to 4 times higher than non-pregnant women of the same age.